 THE PRODUCTION

-Hull 2017 commissions the Producer to the Production as part of UK City of Culture.
+Hull 2017 commissions the Producer to to deliver and produce the Production as part of UK City of Culture.

 In consideration of the Producer performing its obligations in accordance with this Agreement, Hull 2017 shall pay the Contribution to the Producer in accordance with the terms of Schedule 2.

-The Producer acknowledges that the Contribution is paid on trust to the Producer for the sole purpose of delivering the Production.
+The Producer acknowledges that the Contribution is paid on trust to the Producer for the sole purpose of delivering and producing the Production.

-The Delivery Plan will form part of the basis for the reporting, monitoring and assessment of the services provided by the Producer under this Agreement.
+The Production Delivery Plan will form part of the basis for the reporting, monitoring and assessment of the services provided by the Producer under this Agreement.

 PRODUCER RESPONSIBILITIES

+Producer shall:

-Producer shall: in accordance with the timetable set out in the Delivery Plan and acknowledges that is subject to the approval of Hull 2017;
+deliver and produce the Production in accordance with the Production Summary and the timetable set out in the Production Delivery Plan, and acknowledges that the Production is subject to the approval of Hull 2017;

 secure in perpetuity all consents required for use of original materials created by third parties which are used or embodied in the Commissioned Work including, but not limited to, permissions relating to copyright materials and musical samples, and provide written evidence to Hull 2017 that all such permissions have been secured, with the exception of any music covered by normal Performing Rights Society (PRS) arrangements permission for which shall be obtained by Hull 2017;

 engage the services of all the artists, curators, producers, filmmakers, musicians, production crew, fashion designers, delivery partner organisations, administrative staff and other personnel required for the Production;

 obtain all necessary rights, licences, permissions and consents relating to the Production including visa and work permit provision for international artists;

-develop the Delivery Plan for approval by Hull 2017, deliver the Production in accordance with the Delivery Plan and not make any changes to the Delivery Plan without the approval of Hull 2017;
+develop the Production Delivery Plan for approval by Hull 2017, deliver the Production in accordance with the Production Delivery Plan and not make any changes to the Production Delivery Plan without the approval of Hull 2017;

 comply with Hull 2017’s regulations in respect of health safety and security when attending any premises of Hull 2017 or any venue of UK City of Culture and the provisions of The Health and Safety At Work Act 1974 and all regulations thereunder;

 inform Hull 2017 immediately in writing of anything that significantly delays, threatens or makes unlikely the successful delivery of the Production or any key part of it.

 HULL 2017 RESPONSIBILITIES

 Hull 2017 shall:

-have the right to review the ;
+have the right to review the Production and, where further development of the Production is required, shall allow the Producer a further reasonable period of time to develop the Production and resubmit the Production proposals to Hull 2017 for approval;

 liaise with Producer on a regular basis and assist Producer in ensuring the success of the Production;